dynamsoft-docs/label-recognition-docs/programming/c-cplusplus/c-user-guide.md

     >Please replace `<insert DLR license key here>` with your DLR license key.
 There are two ways to obtain a DLR license:
     >- Find the license in the sample code of the installation package;
-    >- If the license has expired, please request a trial license through the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?utm_source=docs).
+    >- If the license has expired, please request a trial license through the <a href="https://www.dynamsoft.com/customer/license/trialLicense?utm_source=docs" target="_blank">customer portal</a>.

 ### Recognizing and output results